 - Cool for 5 minutes before serving.
 Spoon or slice and serve with yogurt, if desired.
 Cover leftovers tightly and refrigerate for up to 1 week.

 - Make Ahead Instructions: Bake the oatmeal, cool completely, and store in the refrigerator all week for easy breakfasts.
 Reheat in the microwave or cover and bake in a 350°F (177°C) oven for 10 minutes.
 To freeze, bake and cool oatmeal.
 Cover tightly and freeze for up to 3 months.
 Thaw in the refrigerator or at room temperature.
 Warm to your liking.
+I love cutting the cooled baked oatmeal into bars or servings and freezing them individually for a quick breakfast to thaw.
+Wrap each in plastic wrap and place in a large freezer bag or container.

 - Don’t: Do not make oatmeal batter ahead of time.
 The oats will soak up all the liquid!
 Whisk it all together, then bake right away.
 See make ahead instructions above for alternative.